AuliaTF2/Aulia-Config/README.md

 1.
 How to download it? simply go to the "code" tab and download in a zip format. then the config on the cfg folder or the user if you used mastercomfig

+also always check for updates on the config since i always change stuff, and also i recommend go back to this site every week and update it.